katiana22/GrassmannianEGO/README.md

 ## General info

 This Git repository contains python and C++ codes for calibrating a stochastic PDE model based on data generated from an atomistic simulation.
-A novel coarse-grained methodology called **Grassmannian EGO** is employed (arXiv paper: https://arxiv.org/abs/2103.00779).
+A novel coarse-grained methodology called **Grassmannian EGO** is employed

-*Authors: Katiana Kontolati, Darius Alix-Williams, Nicholas M. Boffi, Michael L. Falk, Chris H. Rycroft, Michael D. Shields*
+The method was proposed by [Kontolati, Alix-Williams, Boffi, Falk, Rycroft and Shields](https://arxiv.org/abs/2103.00779).

 ## Methods
 Grassmannian EGO uses concepts from manifold learning